Small business HR outsourcing

 Internal HR staff costs

-Taking on a HR manager or executive will not just cost your business their salary, but also the cost of their recruitment, training and the time and money invested in the establishment of new HR processes.
+Taking on a HR manager or executive will not just cost your business their salary, but also the cost of their recruitment, training, as well as the time and money invested in the establishment of new HR processes.

 Outsourcing HR costs

-Obviously, with the huge amount of various HR functions that a business will need, it can be difficult to give an accurate price.
+Obviously, with the huge amount of various HR functions that a business will need, it can be difficult to give an accurate price – here we outline a guide to approximate costs.

 |HR Support||Provide aid to your business or staff during large projects||£100-£200+/month|